ninabarzh/broomstick/content/posts/And-now-for-something-completely-different.md

 ### Google Analytics: Big Brother is watching your bounce rate

-Meanwhile, over in France, the CNIL took aim at yet another household data vampire—Google Analytics.
+Meanwhile, over in France, the CNIL took aim at yet another household data vampire, Google Analytics.
 It turns out that quietly shipping European website traffic data off to the US, where privacy laws have the structural integrity of wet cardboard, might not be entirely compliant with the GDPR.

-Following complaints from NOYB (None of Your Business—yes, really), the CNIL came to the radical conclusion that websites using Google Analytics without proper safeguards are breaking the law.
+Following complaints from NOYB (None of Your Business, yes, really), the CNIL came to the radical conclusion that websites using Google Analytics without proper safeguards are breaking the law.
 Gasp.

 The solution?
 Well, you can try asking Google nicely.
 Or switch to something with a smidge less surveillance capitalism baked in, like [Burst](https://burst-statistics.app/).
 No, it’s not as shiny.
 Yes, it works.
 And it won’t sell your users’ browsing habits to the highest bidder.